zuplo/docs/CONTRIBUTING.md

 ### Screenshots

-On Mac OS X screenshots of the Auth0 interface need to be taken with Chrome, taking into account the following:
+Mac OS X screenshots of the Zuplo interface need to be taken with Chrome, taking into account the following:

 1. The browser cannot show any plugins, customizations, or bookmarks.